 Income at risk: a new way of discussing drawdown with your clients

-Our latest blog introduces the concept of "Income at Risk" and how you can use it to ascertain whether your client's drawdown income levels are sustainable, the key to achieving their financial goals in retirement.
+In this blog we introduce the concept of "Income at Risk" and how you can use it to ascertain whether your client's drawdown income levels are sustainable, the key to achieving their financial goals in retirement.

 In his 1973 book, Coast to Coast, Alfred Wainwright wrote: “There’s no such thing as bad weather, only unsuitable clothing.”
 Admittedly, the comment is a bit tongue-in-cheek, but as anyone caught in a rainstorm without a waterproof jacket will acknowledge, there’s some sound advice in there too.